dutterbutter/paymaster-examples/README.md

 The repository is divided into two main sections:

-- `/contracts`: This directory contains the smart contracts, where each sub-directory represents a unique Paymaster use case.
+- `/contracts`: This directory contains the smart contracts, where each sub-directory represents a unique Paymaster use case. ss

 - `/frontend`: This directory hosts the frontend developed using React and Next.js.
 The frontend allows you to interact with the various Paymaster contracts provided.